Abcrete/BangazonAPI/README.md

 Save changes by entering
 3. :x

+In your Bangazon Project start your server with port 5000
+4. dotnet run

-Start sudo server with the Browser default Port of 80
+In the terminal for AJAX request project file.
+Start a sudo server with the Browser default Port of 80
-4. sudo http-server -p 80
+5. sudo http-server -p 80
 ```
-Then run localhost:5000 server
 Open your browser with www.Bangazon.com
 Data should be displayed in the console.